Acria-Network/Acria-Documentation/developing.md

 ## Ethereum

 The Ethereum branch of the Acria Network operates via callbacks.
-Meaning that a request sent always produces an callback by the target Node.
+Meaning that a request sent always produces a callback by the target Node.

 To get started one should first select an Oracle Node offering the desired information.
 After this the information can be easily accessed via an external call to the Oracle Node contract.